moonbitlang/parser/README.mbt.md

 ## Contributing

-We welcome contrainutions to this project!
+We welcome contributions to this project!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute and report bugs.